Not many conditions are as mysterious as autism.

 Essential fatty acids are necessary for brain function, Vitamin A is needed for vision, probiotics are needed for a healthy gut function, all of which are generally lacking in our modern diets.
 Holistic Nutritionists' can pin point what is missing in the diet and find ways for your family to get it in!

-There is also an allergy link to autism, so if you haven't gotten allergy testing for your child it is very helpful to have done it before seeing your Holistic Nutritionist.
+There is also an allergy link to autism, so if you haven't gotten allergy testing for your child it is very helpful to have done it before working with your Holistic Nutritionist.

-Wheat and dairy are common problematic foods that are best removed under the guidance of a nutritionist, and keeping a food diary to note behaviors and symptoms can be very helpful for you
+Wheat and dairy are common problematic foods and and keeping a food diary to note behaviors and symptoms can be very helpful for you

 Holistic Nutrition means we will look at not only the diet but the lifestyle of you and your child.
 Optimum nutrition for a family with an autistic child like this is hard work, because of the 360 degree approach, we look at not only all the above but also the liver, eating healthy foods, when to eat, supplementing nutrients, supporting digestion and absorption, supporting the immune system and the brain.
 We look at exercise and activities, and find ways for you and your child to connect.
 We make beach dates and play with food to get the right ones in!
 You learn how to safely ferment your own foods for gut health, and where to buy the best quality ones for when you aren't making them.